JIS B 2351 Fitting Sizes: Japanese Metric Thread Data

 Fewer off-the-shelf options at North American hydraulic suppliers.

-Metric threads plus a 30-degree flare.
+30-degree flare angle with either metric or BSPP threads.
 Found almost exclusively on Japanese-origin equipment.
+Komatsu typically uses metric threads; Hitachi, Kobelco, and Sumitomo often use BSPP threads.
 If the machine was built by a Japanese manufacturer, check for JIS before assuming JIC.

 JIS fittings use a 30-degree flare angle, compared to 37 degrees for JIC.
 This smaller angle means the flare is wider relative to the tube.
 JIS fittings on Japanese equipment are almost always metric threads with metric tube OD.
 If you are replacing a fitting on a Komatsu, Kobelco, or Hitachi machine and it looks like a JIC but the threads do not quite match, it is probably JIS.